Wag3s vs Rotki: Self-Hosted Privacy vs Hosted Jurisdiction Depth (2026)

 How vendor tools compare

-Rotki is the open-source, self-hosted, privacy-first benchmark and does accounting; Koinly and CoinTracker are hosted, tax-leaning.
-Honest framing: this is a priority decision (privacy/control vs convenience/coverage), not a quality ranking — match it to what you cannot compromise.
+Rotki is the open-source, self-hosted, privacy-first benchmark and does accounting; Koinly and CoinTracker are hosted and tax-leaning.
+The honest framing is that this is a priority decision (privacy and control versus convenience and coverage), not a quality ranking.
+Match it to what you cannot compromise.

-Wag3s Folio and Wag3s Ledger provide hosted, jurisdiction-deep tax and B2B accounting (per-country cost basis, FEC, audit trail) for users who prioritise coverage and convenience — while we openly acknowledge Rotki's self-hosted, open-source privacy as the right call when self-sovereignty is the hard requirement.
+Wag3s Folio and Wag3s Ledger provide hosted, jurisdiction-deep tax and B2B accounting (per-country cost basis, FEC, audit trail) for users who prioritise coverage and convenience.
+At the same time, we openly acknowledge Rotki's self-hosted, open-source privacy as the right call when self-sovereignty is the hard requirement.
 See the Folio and Ledger pages.

 Further reading